tdunning/Tutorials/_docs/basic_features/Laminar_Flat_Plate.md

 ## Goals

 Upon completing this tutorial, the user will be familiar with performing a simulation of external, laminar flow over a flat plate.
-The solution will provide a laminar boundary layer on the surface, which can be compared to the Blasius solution as a validation case for SU2.
+The solution will provide a laminar boundary layer on the surface, which can be compared to the Blasius solution as a verification case for SU2.
 Consequently, the following capabilities of SU2 will be showcased in this tutorial:

 - Steady, 2D, Laminar Navier-Stokes equations
 - Multigrid
-- Roe (Second-Order) numerical scheme in space
+- Roe convective scheme in space (2nd-order, upwind)
+- Corrected average-of-gradients viscous scheme
 - Euler implicit time integration
 - Inlet, Outlet, Symmetry, and Navier-Stokes Wall boundary conditions
 - Cauchy convergence criteria

-The intent of this tutorial is to introduce a common viscous test case which is used to explain how different equation sets can be chosen in SU2.
-We also introduce some details on the numerics and a new type of convergence criteria which monitors the change of a specific objective, such as lift or drag, in order to assess convergence.
+The intent of this tutorial is to introduce a common viscous test case which is used to explain the basics of setting up a viscous case in SU2.

 ## Resources